mdanish1326/axios-wrapper/readme.md

 ## Contributing

-If you'd like to contribute to the development of WrapeAxios, please follow the standard GitHub fork and pull request workflow.
+If you'd like to contribute to the development of axios-wrapper, please follow the standard GitHub fork and pull request workflow.

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.